Father and son brushing teeth in front of mirror

-Tooth enamel is the coating around our teeth that makes them strong.
-In fact, tooth enamel is the hardest substance in the entire body and is made of 96 percent mineral.1 Although tooth enamel is extremely hard and resistant to damage, there is no living tissue in the enamel.
-The body can’t regrow tooth enamel.2 Because the enamel we have can’t regenerate, it’s important to know what causes enamel erosion and how to protect your teeth against it.
+Tooth enamel is the layer around our teeth that makes them strong.
+Made of 96 percent mineral, tooth enamel is the hardest substance in the body.1 Although tooth enamel is resistant to damage, it contains no living tissue: the body can’t regrow tooth enamel.2 Because enamel can’t be regenerated, it’s important to know what causes enamel erosion and how to protect your teeth against it.

 What is Enamel Erosion and How Does it Happen?

-Enamel erosion, which is sometimes referred to as tooth erosion, is when your tooth enamel wears away over time.3 Enamel erosion can be caused by acidic foods in our diet.
-Foods that are high in acidic content include citrus fruits, pickles and vinegar.3 Foods and beverages with low acidity such as milk, bread, avocadoes and bananas are much less likely to do any damage to your enamel.3
+Enamel erosion, sometimes referred to as tooth erosion, is when your tooth enamel wears away over time.3 Enamel erosion can be caused by acidic foods in our diet.
+Foods that are high in acidic content include citrus fruits and juices, soda, pickles and vinegar.3 Low acidity foods and beverages such as milk, bread, avocadoes and bananas are much less likely to damage to your enamel.3

 Symptoms of Enamel Erosion